ja153903/baruch-mth3300/spr2025/problem_sets/pset1/assignment.typ

   center,
   rect(
     block[
+      For the first part, please type up your responses and submit it as a PDF.

-      For this assignment, please follow the following naming convention for your Python files.
+      For the programming assignment, please follow the following naming convention for your Python files.
       `mth3300_<lastname>_<firstname>_pset1_part<#>.py`

       So for example, the name of my three files for this problem set would be: